vadimshvetsov/graphqlean/README.md

 npm run build
 ```

-Deploy the slideshow to Github pages with running
+Deploy the slideshow to surge.sh with running

 ```sh
 npm run deploy